 “I was worried because I thought it might be me and a bunch of 18-year-olds,” she says.
 “But as people were introducing themselves, I found out that there were parents, people with work experience and just people who I considered to be peers.
 I have enjoyed sharing stories with them.”

 Knutson is hoping to graduate from UW–Madison Online in 2024.
-She’s interested in educating others about financial well-being, and she feels that with a degree in personal finance, she has a lot of career options.
-She’s thrilled to be in school and optimistic about her future.
+She’s interested in educating others about financial well-being, and she feels that with a degree in consumer finance and financial planning*, she has a lot of career options.

 She adds, “In my late 20s, I convinced myself that I would never get a degree.
 I had given up on my dream.
 I was so hesitant to come back to school because I felt like I was too old and it was past my time, but I am so glad that I did.
 I see myself becoming the person I always wanted to be.”